10 reasons that green people are happier

 Deep ecologists apportion value to other living things because of their life: their ability to self-organise and self-sustain.
 Thus, rather than arguing for the sustenance of all complex forms for their utilitarian value, those with an ecological worldview see other life forms as intrinsically valuable in themselves.
 Arne Naess, who coined the phrase ‘deep ecology’ in 1972 said “life is fundamentally one. … The deep ecology movement is the ecology movement which questions deeper. ..The adjective ‘deep’ stresses that we ask why and how, where others do not.”

-There are myriad benefits to this transcendent sense of self both for the individual and the environment.
+There are myriad benefits to this transcendent sense of self both for the individual and usefull link the environment.
 The individual may experience a sense of belonging and a compassion for the rest of existence as reported by Western deep ecologists and Eastern mystics alike.
 This compassion extends to all living things.
 Naess again, “care flows naturally if the “self” is widened and deepened so that the protection of free nature is felt as the protection of ourselves”.

 The Cartesian supposition that humans are separate entities in a mechanistic universe is the source of much modern alienation and misery.
 The void between our ‘selves’ and the rest of the universe is from where existential angst wells up.
 It is here that we strive for meaning.
 As dissipative structures sustained by an influx of matter and energy that starts at the sun and is channelled, through plants, up food chains to us, any separation in time or space between us and the natural world is a projection of the ego mind, not a scientific observation.
 This separation may be necessary for basic functioning but it is limiting to higher conscious developments.

 An ecological interpretation focuses on connections, not separations.
 Meaning comes from the understanding that we are a strand in the web of life, a part of the grand unfolding of the cosmos.
 As Harold Morowitz puts it, “life is a property of planets rather then of individual organisms”.
-Personal wellbeing and environmental care are increased by recognizing humanities place as an integral part of the natural world and visit web site indeed the evolving cosmos.
+Personal wellbeing and environmental care are increased by recognizing humanities place as an integral part of the natural world and indeed the evolving cosmos.
 Historically significant interpretations of transpersonal entities include, Aurobindo‘s Overmind, Emerson‘s Oversoul, Plato‘s Forms, Plotinus‘ nous, and the Hindu Atman, or world-soul.

 Ken Wilber’s Integral Theory binds everything together.
 He explained how every entity and concept (including us) is a holon; something that is simultaneously a whole and a part.
 For example, a cell in an organism is a whole and at the same time a part of another whole, the organism.
 Everything from quarks to matter to energy to ideas can be looked at in this way.